bogadrian/gatsby-final/src/posts/when-i-started.md

 By the time I write this, my next move is to get into Node.js and then React.

 As I was learning JavaScript, I used to be exposed to Node.js quite a bit.
 So, I already know something about it.
-But I need to take myself at the next level and learn it well.
+But I need to take myself to the next level and learn it well.

 What I mean by “well”, it is not to become a senior developer by self-teaching.
 I know that won’t be possible without a lot of experience in an environment suitable.